Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Form: Employees

-We will add some animated effect to this and make the employee name appear slowly from the right edge of the label to the left, character by character, and move into place.
+We will enhance this by adding an animated effect, making the employee name appear character by character, moving slowly from the right edge of the label to the left, and finally settling into place.

 2. Open the Employees Form in Design View.